 - Tax benefits for both employees and the company.

 Whenever issues of a potential recession are being felt across the economy, many companies should consider utilising Employee Equity Plans, such as employee stock options, in lieu of salary payments, allowing employee retention and an immediate reduction of the financial impact on their business.

 Employee Equity Tips for Businesses

 Here are 3 tips from BoardRoom to consider when introducing employee equity in lieu of salary payments:

 - Issue the same amount of equity as the employee has forfeited in salary payments;

 - Ensure the vesting date aligns with the date the employee’s salary reverts back to their normal pay; and

 - A clear communication plan is essential when rolling out a new plan to employees.

-With over 400 Employee Equity Plans under management, BoardRoom has extensive experience in designing, implementing, and managing Employee Equity Plans.
-If you would like to find out how BoardRoom can help, please do not hesitate to contact us.
+With over 400 Employee Equity Plans under management, BoardRoom has extensive experience in designing, implementing, and managing Employee Equity Plans and Share Schemes.
+If you would like to find out how BoardRoom’s services can help your business improve employee engagement and achieve business growth, please do not hesitate to contact us.